hungweitseng/CS203-fa21-prefetcher/README.md

 ## Fabulous PRIZES!!!
 The authors of the three top prefetcher (as measured by total run time) will receiver prizes.
 The prizes will be awarded in class on 12/1/2021.

+## Deliverable

+### Project Report
+Your report for project will consist of the following sections:

+- Description of Prefetcher - One or two paragraphs describing the prefetching algorithm that you are using.
+If your prefetcher is based on an existing design, you must explicitly state the original source.
+While you are free to implement existing designs, failure to provide a citation will result in you receiving no credit for the project.
+Your description should include the rationale for the design, supported, where appropriate data evaluating "teaks" or changes you made to improve performance.
+- State Accounting - How much state your prefetcher uses as well as a detailed description of how and where the state is used.
+For example, if you have a prediction table, you should list its size as well as its layout.
+- AMAT Graph - A bar chart showing the average memory access time (AMAT) of your prefetcher on the provided traces.
+Your report should be in PDF format and have the following name:lastname_firstname_cse240a_wi10_project.pdf
+- Source Code
+You only need to submit two source code files: prefetcher.h and prefetcher.C.
+Your prefetcher should be able to compile with the unmodified memory system that has been provided.
+The given system is written in C++ so your code should compile with the g++ command on the APE lab computers.
+This file should contain your name as well as your Student ID at the top.

+### Electronic Submission
+Please submit the report and source code file as a tarball via eLearn.
+Your tarball should have the following name: lastname_firstname_cs203_fa21_project.tar.gz

+Any submission without following the above constraints will not be graded.